kfemelue/Emotion-Detection-with-Computer-Vision/Frontend/README.md

 To run the React frontend on a local server:
 1. cd into the `Frontend` directory
+2. run `npm install -y` to install app dependencies
-2. use `npm run dev` as a start command.
+3. run `npm run dev` as a start command.